Learning Visual Representations via Language-Guided Sampling: Evaluation Datasets

 \section{Evaluation Datasets}

-For evaluation, we use the datasets shown in~\cref{table:eval_datasets}.
-We make use of TensorFlow datasets for evaluation and easy of replication~\cite{TFDS}.
+We list all the evaluation datasets used in~\cref{table:eval_datasets}.
+We use TensorFlow datasets for evaluation to ensure easy replication~\cite{TFDS}.
 For all datasets, we preprocess the images by resizing the image so that its smaller dimension is 224 using bilinear interpolation followed by a center crop to $224{\times}224$.
-We use bilinear interpolation since it can improve performance on low-resolution datasets such as CIFAR-10 and CIFAR-100.
+We use bilinear interpolation since improves performance on low-resolution datasets such as CIFAR-10 and CIFAR-100.
 We normalize the images using ImageNet's mean and standard deviation for pixel values for all models except for pre-trained CLIP.
-For CLIP, we use their provided mean and standard deviation values as they have a large impact on performance: an average gain of approx. $4\%$ for linear probe.
-We exclude Patch Camelyon from the fewshot evaluation since we do 5-shot, 5-way classification and Patch Camelyon is a binary classification dataset.
+For CLIP, we use their provided mean and standard deviation values as they greatly impact performance: an average gain of approximately $4\%$ for linear probe evaluation.
+We exclude Patch Camelyon from the fewshot evaluation since it is a binary classification dataset.
+We also include statistics for the ImageNet dataset evaluations done in~\Cref{app:results}.